Proven Tactics for Negotiating a Higher Salary

 1. Be Patient

 When you are interviewing for a job and want to discuss salary, be patient.
 Try not to bring up compensation until the employer makes you an offer.
-If the employers ask you what your salary requirements are, say that you are open-minded based on the position and the responsibilities of the job.
+If, during an interview, the employer asks you what your salary requirements are, say that you are open-minded based on the position and the responsibilities of the job.

 2. Evaluate the Job Offer